ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/events/past-events.md

     </td>
     <td class="cEventDetail"  style="border:none;"><a target="_blank" href="/learn/events/ballerina-day-colombo-2018/">
     <h4>Ballerina Day Colombo 2018</h4>
-    <p>This is an event by programmers, for programmers.
-Come ready to learn some computer science concepts, learn the philosophy behind the language and get your hands dirty with actual code you write and take home.</p>
+    <p>This was an event by programmers for programmers.
+Attendees came ready to learn some computer science concepts and the philosophy behind the language.
+They also got their hands dirty with actual code, which they wrote and took home.</p>
     </a>
     </td>
     <td class="cEventURL"  style="border:none;">